Husseindeeb0/ECoNet/README.md

     npm run dev
     ```

-Developed with ❤️ by the EventHub Team.
+Developed with ❤️ by the ECoNet Team.